 Reusability is at the heart of a lot of paradigms, starting from Object Oriented Programming and Functional Programming.
 To be able to reuse code, components or software, is a must to move forward and not have to build everything, every time from scratch.

 So we should try to maximise the amount of work we can reuse.
 But this is not trivial and doesn’t come by default in any system requires proper planning and execution.

 In a microservices architecture, it’s more common to create a service around a functionality that other systems require.
 The services communicate using the network, so you get to create new reusable services that have their own life cycle, programming language, infrastructure …

-Reusability in microservices comes in the form of inter process communication.
+Reusability in monoliths comes in the form of inter process communication.
 Either external libraries, or in house libraries.
 For this reason you have to use the same programming language or the same compiled code.

 Having a clean, modular monolith, makes good use of reusability.
 We have many layers and techniques to avoid the temptation of using new services to promote reusability.